CMPSC350-Computational-Narrative-F2024/final-product-AlmostFaultTolerant/writing/reflection.md

 ## The role of feedback

-TODO: Describe how the feedback from peers shaped your work.
-This can incorporate feedback from earlier assignments or solely from this one.
-Cite at least two (2) examples, though more are always more helpful.

 1) I was advised during project 2 to be more formal in my prompt chaining technique, and that helped me make more consistent images in this project.
 2) For this project, I recieved some advice to have a baseline portion of the prompt that I can reuse prompt to prompt.
 I usually do one, but I was advised to do a whole description of the background and color palette in detail, which greatly improved the coherence and continuity of the story.